Are nonprofit messages different than other marketing messages? Yes and no.

 You’re doing all the work to get noticed, right?

-But are your messages breaking through the noise?
+But are your nonprofit messages breaking through the noise?

 “With 5.3 trillion display ads shown online each year, 400 million tweets sent daily, 144,000 hours of YouTube video uploaded daily, and 4.75 billion pieces of content shared on Facebook every day, posting a few blasé blogs on the corporate website just isn’t going to cut it.
 You’re going to need something that cuts through the clutter.” [source HBR]